 On March 23, 2010, President Obama signed the Affordable Care Act into law, putting in place comprehensive reforms that improve access to affordable health coverage for everyone and protect consumers from abusive insurance company practices.
-The law allows all Americans to make health insurance choices that work for them while guaranteeing access to care for our most vulnerable, and provides new ways to bring down costs and improve quality of care.

 Here are the key facts about the Affordable Care Act.

 In the past, insurance companies could take advantage of you.
 They could deny coverage to children who had asthma or were born with a heart defect, put a lifetime cap on the amount of care they would pay for, or cancel your coverage when you got sick just by finding an accidental mistake in your paperwork.
-The Affordable Care Act creates a new Patient’s Bill of Rights that protects you from these and other abusive practices.
+The Affordable Care Act creates a Patient’s Bill of Rights that protects you from these and other abusive practices.

 End to Limits on Care: In the past, some people with cancer or other chronic illnesses ran out of insurance coverage because their health care expenses reached a dollar limit imposed by their insurance company.
 Under the health care law, insurers can no longer impose lifetime dollar limits on essential health benefits and annual limits are being phased out by 2014.
-More than 105 million Americans no longer have lifetime limits thanks to the new law.
+More than 105 million Americans no longer have lifetime limits thanks to the law.

 End to Coverage Cancellations: Insurance companies can no longer drop your coverage when you get sick due to a mistake you made on your application.

 The law helps you by bringing down health care costs and making sure your health care dollars are spent wisely.
 Insurance companies will now be accountable to their customers for how they are spending premium dollars, and how much they are raising rates.
-Plus, the new law will help lower costs through new tax credits and new marketplaces where insurers will have to compete for your business.
+Plus, the law will help lower costs through tax credits and marketplaces where insurers will have to compete for your business.

 The health care law builds on what works in our health care system.
 And it fixes what’s broken by providing you with more health insurance choices and better access to care.

-Coverage for Young Adults: Under the law, most young adults who can’t get coverage through their jobs can stay on their parents’ plans until age 26 – a change that has already allowed 3.1 million young adults to get health coverage and given their families peace of mind.
+Coverage for Young Adults: Under the law, most young adults who can’t get coverage through their jobs can stay on their parents’ plans until age 26 – a change that has already allowed 5.7 million young adults to get health coverage and given their families peace of mind.

-Nearly 50 million older Americans and Americans with disabilities rely on Medicare each year, and the new health care law makes Medicare stronger by adding new benefits, fighting fraud, and improving care for patients.
-The life of the Medicare Trust Fund will be extended to at least 2024 as a result of reducing waste, fraud, and abuse, and slowing cost growth in Medicare.
-And, over the next ten years, the law will save the average person in Medicare $4,200.
-People with Medicare who have the prescription drug costs that hit the so-called donut hole will save an average of over $16,000.
+Nearly 50 million older Americans and Americans with disabilities rely on Medicare each year, and the health care law makes Medicare stronger by adding benefits, fighting fraud, and improving care for patients.
+The projected life of the Medicare Trust Fund has been extended by 13 years to 2030 as a result of reducing waste, fraud, and abuse, and slowing cost growth in Medicare.

-Lower Cost Prescription Drugs: In the past, as many as one in four seniors went without a prescription every year because they couldn’t afford it.
+Lower-Cost Prescription Drugs: In the past, as many as one in four seniors went without a prescription every year because they couldn’t afford it.
 To help these seniors, the law provides relief for people in the donut hole – the ones with the highest prescription drug costs.
-As a first step, in 2010, nearly four million people in the donut hole received a $250 check to help with their costs.
-In 2011, 3.6 million people with Medicare received a 50 percent discount worth a total of $2.1 billion, or an average of $604 per person, on their brand name prescription drugs when they hit the donut hole.
-Seniors will see additional savings on covered brand-name and generic drugs while in the coverage gap until the gap is closed in 2020.
+Since 2010, more than 9.4 million people with Medicare have saved over $15 billion on prescription drugs, an average of $1,598 per person.
+Seniors will continue to see additional savings on covered brand-name and generic drugs while in the coverage gap until the gap is closed in 2020.

-Free Preventive Services: Under the new law, seniors can receive recommended preventive services such as flu shots, diabetes screenings, as well as a new Annual Wellness Visit, free of charge.
-So far, more than 32.5 million seniors have already received one or more free preventive services, including the new Annual Wellness Visit.
+Free Preventive Services: Under the law, seniors can receive recommended preventive services such as flu shots, diabetes screenings, as well as an Annual Wellness Visit, free of charge.
+So far, more than 39 million seniors have already received one or more free preventive services, including the Annual Wellness Visit.